-NTIL you can stand alone, looking for guidance neither to spirits nor mortals, gods nor men, but guiding yourself by the light of the truth within you, you are not unfettered and free, not altogether But do not mistake pride for self-To attempt to stand upon the crumbling foundation of pride is to be already fallen.
+NTIL you can stand alone, looking for guidance neither to spirits nor mortals, gods nor men, but guiding yourself by the light of the truth within you, you are not unfettered and free, not altogether blessed.
+But do not mistake pride for selfreliance.
+To attempt to stand upon the crumbling foundation of pride is to be already fallen.
 No man depends upon others more than the proud man.
 His happiness is entirely in the hands of others.
-But the self-reliant man stands, not upon personal pride, but on an abiding law, principle, ideal, reality, within Upon this he poises himself, refusing to be swept from his strong foothold either by the waves of passion within or the storms of opinion without.
+But the self-reliant man stands, not upon personal pride, but on an abiding law, principle, ideal, reality, within himself.
+Upon this he poises himself, refusing to be swept from his strong foothold either by the waves of passion within or the storms of opinion without.

 Find the joy that results from well-earned freedom, the peace that flows from wise self-possession, the blessedness that inheres in native strength.
-As the fountain from the hidden spring, so issues man's life from the secret recesses of his heart.